-When considering the use of ethylene glycol in any particular application, review and understand our current Material Safety Data Sheet for the necessary safety and environmental health information.
-For Material Safety Data Sheets and other product safety information on MEGlobal products, contact the MEGlobal sales office nearest you.
-Before handling any products mentioned in this booklet, you should obtain the available product safety information from the suppliers of those products and take the necessary steps to comply with all precautions regarding the use of ethylene glycol.
+When considering the use of ethylene glycol in a particular application, review and understand our current Safety Data Sheet for the necessary safety and environmental health information.
+For Safety Data Sheets and other product safety information on MEGlobal products, contact the MEGlobal sales office nearest you or visit www.meglobal.biz.
+Before handling any products mentioned in this booklet, you should obtain the available products afety information from the suppliers of those products and take the necessary steps to comply with all precautions regarding the use of ethylene glycol.

-No chemical should be used as or in a food, drug, medical device, or cosmetic, or in a product process in which it may come in contact with a food, drug, medical device, or cosmetic until the user has determined the suitability of the use.
-Because use conditions and applicable laws may differ from one location to another and may change with time, Customer is responsible for determining whether products and the information in this document are appropriate for Customer's use and for ensuring that Customer's workplace and disposal practices are in compliance with applicable laws and other governmental enactments.
+No chemical should be used as, or in, a food, drug, medical device or cosmetic, or in a product process in which it may come in contact with a food, drug, medical device or cosmetic until the user has determined the suitability of the use.
+Because use conditions and applicable laws may differ from one location to another and may change with time, the customer is responsible for determining whether products and the information in this document are appropriate for the customer's use and for ensuring that workplace and disposal practices are in compliance with applicable laws and other governmental enactments.

-MEGlobal requests that the Customer read, understand and comply with the information contained in this publication and the current Material Data Safety Sheet(s).
-Customer should furnish the information in this publication to its employees, contractors and customers, or any other users of the product(s), and request that they do the same.
+MEGlobal requests that the customer read, understandand comply with the information contained in this publication and the current Safety Data Sheet(s).
+The customer should furnish the information in this publication to its employees, contractors and customers, or any other users of the product(s), and request that they do the same.